+Habilitation Training Specialist

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

 Current SoonerCare Provider Agreement with OHCA to provide Habilitation Training Specialist services to OKDHS/DDSD HCBS waiver members.

 Providers must complete the DHS/DDS sanctioned training curriculum.
 Habilitation providers are at least 18 years old, specifically trained to meet the unique needs of the waiver member, successfully complete all required background checks in accordance with 56 O.S. § 1025.2 and receive supervision, guidance and oversight from a contracted agency staff with a minimum of four years of any combination of college level education and/or "full-time equivalent" experience in serving people with disabilities.

 Family members who provide HTS services must meet the same standards as providers who are unrelated to the member.

 Verification of Provider Qualifications Entity Responsible for Verification:

+DHS/DDS

+Frequency of Verification:

+Annually

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request thrube Medicaid agency or the operating agency (if applicable).

+Service Type:

 Statutory Service

-Service:
+ervice:

 Prevocational Services

 Alternate Service Title (if any):

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Serv vice Definition (Scope):
+Serv vice Definition (Scope): Category 4: Sub-Category 4:

-Category 4: Sub-Category 4:
+Category 4.
+Sub-Category 4.

-(W) serv ese services are not available under a program funded under IOA), Title IV Amendments to the Rehabilitation Act of 19 vices provide learning and work experiences where the ind ngths and skills that contribute to employability in paid en ude teaching such concepts as the ability to communicate 973 or IDEA (20 U.S.C 1401 et seq.).
-Prevocational ividual can develop general, non-job task specific aployment in integrated community settings.
-Services

-con pletion, problem solving, stamina building and workplace eriences including volunteer work, adult learning and train safety.
-Community based opportunities provide work

-Act hab ivities included in this service are not primarily directed at ilitative goals, such as attention span and motor skills.
-All nber's Individual Plan (Plan) as reflected in the person cer teaching specific job skills, but at underlying, prevocational services will be reflected in the

-Each provider agency assesses each member in maximizing employment options.
-Supplemental or enhanced supports provide assistance addressing behavioral needs related to a dangerous behavior or personal care.
-Assessments are updated and reviewed annually in the member's Team process.
-It is the responsibility of each provider to ensure services are provided in the most integrated setting appropriate to meet the member's needs.
+Act hab mer Eac sup Ass ude teaching such concepts as the ability to communicate apletion, problem solving, stamina building and workplace eriences including volunteer work, adult learning and trainivities included in this service are not primarily directed at illitative goals, such as attention span and motor skills.
+All inber's Individual Plan (Plan) as reflected in the person cert h provider agency assesses each member in maximizing exports provide assistance addressing behavioral needs relate essments are updated and reviewed annually in the member vider to ensure services are provided in the most integrated cify applicable (if any) limits on the amount, frequency e safety.
+Community based opportunities provide work ning in a variety of locations in the community.
+It teaching specific job skills, but at underlying, prevocational services will be reflected in the intered planning process.
+Imployment options.
+Supplemental or enhanced ed to a dangerous behavior or personal care.
+Ler's Team process.
+It is the responsibility of each disetting appropriate to meet the member's needs.

-specify applicable (II any) minus on the amount, rrequency, or duration o i uns service:
+Serv vice Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed

+i i oviuci manageu